How to optimize your production

 Optimize production without antibiotics

 Phasing out antibiotics means that the chickens are more susceptible and have less resistance to illness.
-The chickens are therefore more vulnerable towards other factors such as climate, feed, and water.
+The chickens are therefore more vulnerable to other factors such as climate, feed, and water.

 An optimal climate is one of the main factors for optimal poultry production, and several aspects influence it: